RichardJesse/diceBearPhp/README.md

 ## How to use
-Using diceBearPhp is pretty easy all use need to do is make use of the `NeedsAvatar` Trait and you'll be good to go.
+Using diceBearPhp is pretty easy all you need to do is make use of the `NeedsAvatar` Trait and you'll be good to go.

 ```php
 use JesseRichard\DiceBearPhp\Trait\NeedsAvatar;